-Lately Narod has stopped its free unlimited service and these links may be deleted soon, too.
-So hurry up and get your favorite music as long as you can.
+All MegaUpload, all Rapidshare, and some more links are dead, and even Narod stopped their free unlimited service lately and their links may be deleted soon, too.
+So hurry up and get these gems as long as you can.

 Lee Moses • Time & Place • 1965-72